polymurph/HW-Versioning-Rule-Book/README.md

 ### Major

 Form, fit and function change

-Any change which has compatibility changes with firmware and hardware Any changes which change the Basic interfacing Mechanics
+The Major number indicates and changes which break backwards compatability with older versions.
+The following lists show categorically differenciated examples of changes which are considered major.

+Electromechanical and Mechanical changes.
 -	removing or moving mounting holes
--	reshaping the PCBA outline
+-	reshaping the outline of the PCB
 -	changing the PCBA material and/or thickness
+-	Moving connectors

+Any changes to the design
--	Change of microcontroller (firm- and hardware changes)
+-	Change of microcontroller
 -	Adding or removing Connectors
--	Moving connectors
+-	Adding or removing features e.g. adding a Temperature sensor
+-	Adding power input protection circuit

+Any changes to the electronic interface
 -	Changing connector pinouts
--	Changing the outline of the PCB

-Functionality changes
--	Adding or removing features e.g. adding a Temperature sensor

 ### Minor